Ukraine says Russia forcibly relocates thousands from Mariupol. Here’s one dramatic account.

 Breaking away from the group

 Soon after being processed along with several hundred people from other convoys that joined them, they were escorted across the border to Russia, where the woman was singled out and questioned again, this time by officers from the FSB, Russia’s Federal Security Service.
-She said the interrogation was much harsher; the officers tried to find out if she knew anything about Ukrainian military movements.
+She said the interrogation was much harsher, and that the officers pressed her about access to her social media accounts and whether she knew anything about the Ukrainian military’s movements.

 The convoy was eventually taken to Taganrog, a Russian port city on the Sea of Azov.
 Only there were the people from Mariupol told that their final destination would be Vladimir, a town more than 600 miles to the east.